jameshkramer/docs/docs/standard/linq/find-preceding-siblings.md

 ---
 title: How to find preceding siblings - LINQ to XML
-description: Learn how to use XPathSelectElements along the preceding-sibling axis to find elements that precede a given element, and how to use XNode.ElementsBeforeSelf to find the same elements. ms.date: 07/20/2015
+description: "Learn how to to find sibling elements that precede a given element.
+Two methods are shown: one uses XPathSelectElements along the preceding-sibling axis, the other uses XNode.ElementsBeforeSelf." ms.date: 07/20/2015
 dev_langs:
   - "csharp"